varigence/docs/bimlflex/setup/index.md

 ---
 uid: bimlflex-setup-overview
 title: BimlFlex Setup Overview
-summary: Overview of how to setup and install the BimlFlex application
+summary: Overview of how to setup and install the BimlFlex App
 ---
 # BimlFlex Setup Overview

-This section describes system requirements and the installation of the BimlFlex application.
+This section describes system requirements and the installation of the BimlFlex App.

 ## System Requirements